CrossGeeks/FirebasePushNotificationPlugin/docs/AndroidCustomization.md

 If plugin is not initialized with a push handler on Android by default the plugin uses the default push notification handler to create the notification ui & actions support when sending **Data messages**.

+By using the default push notification handler.
 There are a few things you can configure in Android project using the following static properties of **FirebasePushNotificationManager** class:

 ```csharp